Shampoo Slime is a fun and easy slime DIY without any glue. The recipe calls for just 4 simple ingredients. Kids will have a blast making this.

 • ¼ cup Cold Water

+Step 1.
 Get out a large mixing bowl.
-You will need plenty of room to mix everything together.
-Then add the shampoo to a large mixing bowl.
+You will need plenty of room to mix everything together so don’t use a small bowl.
+Then add the cup of shampoo to a large mixing bowl.
+Then add in the food coloring and stir with a spoon until it’s the color that you prefer, and you don’t see any streaks.

 Slime in hands.